idiotWu/smooth-scrollbar/docs/caveats.md

 # Caveats

 Customizing scrollbars is always a controversial issue.
-On the one hand, they provide full control of scrollbars.
-But on the other hand, they degrade user experience because native behavior is unmatchable.
+On the one hand, it provides full control of scrollbars.
+But on the other hand, it degrades user experience because native behavior is unmatchable.
 As the author of this script, I don't really want you to use it unless you are sure about what you are doing.

 If you just want to customize your scrollbars, you can try out something like [SimpleBar](https://github.com/Grsmto/simplebar) which follows native scrolling.